 For several months the UpGuard Research team has worked to navigate a way toward the best resolution of Power Apps portals exposing personal data.
 We have now reached the end of that journey, and if we haven’t reached the best conclusion possible, we can at least comment on what we have learned.

 While we understand (and agree with) Microsoft’s position that the issue here is not strictly a software vulnerability, it is a platform issue that requires code changes to the product, and thus should go in the same workstream as vulnerabilities.
 It is a better resolution to change the product in response to observed user behaviors than to label systemic loss of data confidentiality an end user misconfiguration, allowing the problem to persist and exposing end users to the cybersecurity risk of a data breach.
 Ultimately, Microsoft has done the best thing they can, which is to enable table permissions by default and provided tooling to help Power Apps users self-diagnose their portals.
-One potential learning for platform operators is to take ownership of misconfiguration issues sooner, rather than leave third-party researchers to identify and notify all instances of such misconfigurations.
+One potential learning for platform operators is to take ownership of misconfiguration issues sooner, rather than leave third-party researchers to identify and notify all instances of such cloud misconfigurations.